By: Ross Brewer, Ph.D., Exemplars President

 Important research shows that teaching students to be strong self-assessors and peer-assessors are among the most effective educational interventions that teachers can take.
 If students know what is expected and how to assess their effort as they complete their work, they will perform at much higher levels than students who do not have this knowledge.
 Similarly, if students assess one another’s work they learn from each other as they describe and discuss their solutions.
 Research indicates that lower performing students benefit the most from these strategies.

 Rubrics to Support the Common Core.

-Our rubric criteria reflect the Common Core Standards for Mathematical Practice and parallel the NCTM Process standards.
+Exemplars assessment rubric criteria reflect the Common Core Standards for Mathematical Practice and parallel the NCTM Process Standards.
 Exemplars rubric consists of four performance levels (Novice, Apprentice, Practitioner (meets standard) and Expert) and five assessment categories (Problem Solving, Reasoning and Proof, Communication, Connections and Representation).